 - Take a look at our 2019 Alumni Newsletter - Keeping In Touch

-- Ensure you've told us which Awards you've achieved and what you're up to now.
-Keep your profile up to date
+- Join the alumni by telling us which Arts Awards you've achieved and what you're up to now: Keep your profile up to date

-- Experience more arts & cultural activities using the offers available from Arts Award Supporters
+- Take advantage of arts & cultural activities using the offers available from Arts Award Supporters

 - Join our social media networking group on Facebook

 Get your hands on high street discounts and take advantage of cultural opportunities